 Day 4 Himeji

 Use the JR pass to take the Shinkansen Hikari from Kyoto to Himeji station.
-(1 hour).
+(1 hour journey time)

-We loved Himeji, wide pavements and many cafes and restaurants around the station area.
+Himeji has very wide pavements with many cafes and restaurants around the station area.

-Himeji castle is in sight as soon as you leave Himeji train station, it is around a 20-25 min walk to the castle grounds, there are also buses and taxis available.
+Himeji castle is in sight as soon as you leave Himeji train station, it is around a 20-25 min walk to the castle grounds, there are also buses and taxis available from the station.

-Entry fee: It's free to access the grounds.
-1,000 JPY per person to enter the castle or 1,050 JPY per person including entry to Kokoen Garden
+Himeji castle grounds are free to enter up until a point.
+If you wish to go inside the Himeji castle grounds the entry fee is 1000 JPY per person to enter the castle or 1,050 JPY per person including entry to Kokoen Garden

 For next time: We were sad to miss out on visiting the Engyoji Temple (entry 500 yen, 8:30am-6pm) which was unfortunately closed during our visit.
 This is temple that has been made famous in the film ‘The Last Samurai’ which was partly shot here.

-3,949 JPY for two people.
+4,000 JPY for two people (less than $30 USD).
 Order by ipad, and watch it get delivered from kitchen to table via the sushi train!
-It was some of the best sushi we enjoyed across the 10 days!

 Accommodation: Hotel Nikko (next to Himeji station) Click here for accommodation info